archiivv/slots/README.md

 - local storage saving
 - saving and loading from downloaded files
+- add a main menu
+- add a disclaimer
+- add a light mode
 - (possible) force all emojis into apple emojis
 - (possible) add aws bucket support for cloud integration